 Your characters must be alive.
 Your characters must be real.
 Some of the greatest screenplays of all time are great not just because of the memorable lead and supporting characters, but the one-line characters that are featured.
-Sometimes a character can say one line and you instantly feel you know him or her.
-Every character in your screenplay (especially your lead characters) have to have substance.
+Sometimes a character can say one line, and you instantly feel you know him or her.
+Every character in your screenplay (especially your lead characters) has to have substance.
 Substance is achieved by back story.

 - The Reality